palpen/grades_sum_stats/README.md

 # Grades Summary Statistics
-A Stata program that calculates various summary statistics of the class grades and also creates a histogram for each test question
+A Stata program that calculates various summary statistics of the class grades and also creates a histogram for each test question.

 The program uses the outreg2 package.